mikhailshilkov/With.Fody/README.md

 ![Icon](https://raw.github.com/mikhailshilkov/With.Fody/master/Icons/package_icon.png)

-A Fody addin to extemd immutable C# classes with `With()` methods to return a copy of an object with one field modified.
+A Fody addin to extend immutable C# classes with `With()` methods to return a copy of an object with one field modified.

 [Introduction to Fody](http://github.com/Fody/Fody/wiki/SampleUsage).